CKWW

 CKWW (580 AM) is a Canadian radio station in Windsor, Ontario.
-It is owned by Bell Media and airs an oldies format targeted to the Windsor/Detroit market.
-Most of the playlist is made up of hits from the 1950s, 60s and 70s.
+It is owned by Neeti Prakash Ray and is part of the CINA Media Group.
+The station airs a classic hits format targeted to the Windsor/Detroit market.
+Most of the playlist is made up of hits from the 1960s and 1970s.
 The studios and offices are on Ouellette Avenue in Windsor.

 CKWW's transmitter is on Concession Road 4N in Amherstburg, Ontario.
-The station is powered at 500 watts, using a directional antenna to protect other Canadian and U.S. stations broadcasting on 580 AM.
-CKWW streams its programming live on its website and on the iHeartRadio platform.
+The station transmits 500 watts, using a directional antenna to protect other Canadian and U.S. stations broadcasting on 580 AM.

 History

 The original applicant for the CKWW licence was Royce Frith (later to be a Canadian Senator).
 But Frith sold the station to Geoff Stirling before it went to air.
-The station was launched by Stirling on March 29, 1964, signing on the air on March 30, 1964.
+The station was launched by Stirling on March 29, 1964.

 Initially CKWW featured a middle of the road (MOR) or "good music" format with a heavy news and information commitment, making it the Windsor equivalent of Detroit's WJR.
 The morning host was Norm Aldred, with news delivered by Stan Switzer and sports with Al Shaver (who was also the station manager).
 Other disc jockeys included Ron Burgoyne in the afternoons and Richard "Dick" Gasparini hosting an all-night program called "Music 'til Dawn," at one point totally sponsored by a well-known tobacco company.
 Popular recording artists featured on a regular basis included Frank Sinatra, George Shearing, Peggy Lee, Andy Williams, Nat King Cole, The Four Freshmen and Barbra Streisand.

 In 1967, sister station CKWW-FM was launched (later CJOM and now CIMX-FM).
 Stirling sold the stations in 1984, and the station dropped its MOR music programming to adopt a news/talk format in 1989.

 In February 1993, CHUM Limited acquired CKLW and CKLW-FM as well.
 CKLW (by then a "Music of Your Life" adult standards station) and CKWW swapped formats on March 1 of that year, with CKLW becoming the news/talk outlet and CKWW adopting the adult standards format.